GTLugo/cargo-make-runner/README.md

 ## Requirements

 * You must install [cargo-make](https://github.com/sagiegurari/cargo-make)
-* The extension assumes there exists a `build` task in your makefile.
+* The extension assumes there exists a `build` task in your makefile, otherwise it will try to use the default `build` task (this is standard behavior for cargo-make).

 ## Extension Settings